rmosolgo/graphql-ruby/guides/authorization/authorization.md

 end
 ```

-For this to work, the base field class must be {% internal_link "configured with other GraphQL types", "/type_definitions/extensions.html#customizing-fields" %}.
+For this to work, the base field class must be [configured with other GraphQL types](/type_definitions/extensions.html#customizing-fields).

 #### Argument Authorization